Section 21A factors “in addition to” any Act or rule of law

 In determining the appropriate sentence for an offence, the self-induced intoxication of the offender at the time the offence was committed is not to be taken into account as a mitigating factor.

-For a discussion of the effect this subsection has on the common law, see Subjective matters at common law at [10-480]ff and Special Bulletin No 6 — Crimes and Other Legislation Amendment (Assault and Intoxication) Act 2014.
+For a discussion of the effect this subsection has on the common law, see Subjective matters at [10-480]ff and Special Bulletin No 6 — Crimes and Other Legislation Amendment (Assault and Intoxication) Act 2014.
 It has effect despite any Act or rule of law to the contrary.

 [11-337] Section 21B — sentencing patterns and practices